- For Members

 Gaetan J. Alfano is a member of the esteemed community of Philadelphia lawyers.
 A consummate professional, he is leading the Philadelphia Bar Association through 2016 to secure a bright future for the Association and its membership.

-In response to the news regarding the position of the Philadelphia District Attorney’s office on the resentencing of individuals who were sentenced as children to life in prison without the possibility of parole, Gaetan J. Alfano, Chancellor of the 12,000-member Philadelphia Bar Association today issued the following statement.
+In response to the recent news announced by the Philadelphia District Attorney Seth Williams regarding the implementation of new protocols for cases involving police shootings, Gaetan J. Alfano, Chancellor of the 12,000-member Philadelphia Bar Association, today issued the following statement…